Bochhh/SOC-Investigation/threat-hunting/usb-ransomware-locky-wazuh.md

 > ### 🔎 `data.product: SentinelOne` — The EDR That Will Track Everything
 > SentinelOne is the endpoint detection and response (EDR) agent deployed on `HR-WS-124`.
 Unlike traditional antivirus that only scans files, an EDR watches every process, every file operation, every network connection, and every device event in real time.
 Every piece of evidence in this investigation flows through SentinelOne's telemetry into Wazuh.
 Without it, most of what we're about to trace would be invisible.
+>
+> 🔎 EPP vs EDR — Two Layers, One Platform
+SentinelOne operates as both an EPP (Endpoint Protection Platform) and an EDR (Endpoint Detection and Response) — and this investigation shows exactly where each layer begins and ends.
+The EPP is the shield — it tries to block threats before they execute.
+When static_ai flagged encryptor.exe and returned status: resolved, that was the EPP doing its job.
+The EDR is the eye — it records everything regardless of what the EPP did.
+Every ransom note drop, every encrypted file batch, every AnyDesk installation — all of that telemetry flowing into Wazuh is the EDR giving us the full picture.
+The gap between them is what this case is built on: the EPP flagged the binary, but the EDR showed us the damage happened anyway.
+Detection is not prevention.
+The EDR is what made this investigation possible.

 **At this point, the USB is mounted.
 The attacker's weapon is inside the network perimeter. `j.doe` has no idea what just arrived.**